 On their site, Longaberger doesn’t offer much more information about exactly what’s involved in being a distributor and this makes it a little difficult to write a Longaberger review.
 Nevertheless, there is enough information online to offer insight.

-The basic level in Longaberger’s system is being a Home Consultant, which simply means that you earn commission from making sales.
-In this case, your commission is 25% and you can also earn discount on some products that you buy yourself.
-25% is quite good, since some of the companies I promote for pay only 5%!
+The basic level in Longaberger’s system is being a Home Consultant, which simply means that you earn a commission from making sales.
+In this case, your commission is 25% and you can also earn a discount on some products that you buy yourself.
+25% is quite good since some of the companies I promote to pay only 5%!

 You do also get a website that you can use to sell the products.
 Another plus!
 The company says that this is personalized but realistically, it’s just going to be a duplicate site that might have your name and image on it.
 I doubt they teach much in terms of search engine optimization and actual online marketing.
 As such, you don’t have much of a chance of actually ranking the website or getting traffic that way.